 What can you do with leftover corn cobs?
-If you’re cutting the corn off the cob, you can then use the cobs for vegetable stock.
+If you’re cutting the corn off the cob, you can then use the cobs for corn broth.
 I store a few in the freezer with carrot scraps, onion scraps, celery scraps, garlic scraps and fresh herbs like thyme and parsley.
 When I have a lot, I simmer them in water for a few hours and store it in the freezer for future use in sauces, rice dishes or pasta dishes.

 How do you buy fresh corn?
 When buying fresh corn on the cob, try to avoid peaking at the top because that dries out the corn quicker.
 First, look at the tassels (the strings at the top) to see if they are moist and sticky, avoid dry tassels but brown is okay.
 Next, check for small holes near the top, this can mean worms/bugs got in there.
 The husk should be a bright green color, tightly wrapped around the cob and not dried out; slightly damp is just fine.
 Finally, feel the husk and make sure there aren’t any massive holes where kernels should be.
 Avoid peeling your corn at the store or farmers market as it dries out the corn and makes them starchier and less sweet.

 How do you store fresh corn?
 Do not remove husks until you’re ready to eat the corn.
 Store the corn in the husks, wrapped in a plastic bag in the fridge to preserve the kernels’ sweetness for up to a week, but eating it sooner rather than later is better.
 Another option is to freeze it if you can’t eat it quickly.